LEAGUE SETUP:

 RELIEVERS:10 games in relief this year or last year

 NOTE: The online league manager lists each player according to their expected position for the upcoming season and according to their position eligibility listed above.
 If a team owner notices a player fits the criteria of the eligibility listed above, the league office will have to make the change manually.
-Contact the league commissioner for an official ruling and he will make the change, if applicable
+Please contact the league commissioner for an official ruling and he will make the change, if applicable

+Weekly Starting Lineups: Each week begins on Monday and ends on Sunday.
 Each fantasy team is responsible for submitting a starting lineup prior to the date/time the league software locks down lineups.
 Players are locked 5 minutes before their first game of the week.
 This lineup will be used for the current weeks' games.

 If a correct roster is not locked in, the previous weeks roster will be applied for the current week.
 The exception to this rule is as follows: